jarusll/the-logs/index.md

 # 2022-06-07

-So I found out `Redux` has grown alot. `Redux toolkit` seems to eliminate alot of boilerplate.
+So I found out `Redux` has grown a lot. `Redux toolkit` seems to eliminate a lot of boilerplate.
 But I found this out after spending a day on Redux.

 Anyways I went through the docs and got upto speed.
 I pushed a redux primer along with jupyter notebook.
 Binder is a good way to share notebooks.
 I even installed the javascript kernel so anyone reading my notebook can interact with the code.